 To do that, you need to navigate to the System > Fonts menu and replace several font files there.
 The files will be in the .ttf format.
 You can either delete or overwrite the files here with files that have your custom fonts.

 Please note that any changes you make this way will be permanent, so you can’t get your old font back if you don’t like your new one.
 Here is a good technical tutorial that explains other root based ways to change the font on your device.

 The easiest and safest way to change the fonts on your Android device is to use launcher apps or font changing apps.
 Using launchers or font apps will also let you rollback changes if you end up being stuck with a font you don’t like.

 As the Android OS is evolving so are the options to customize it even further with le hassle.
 With companies like Samsung and LG coming up with their own customized Android packages, this is going to get even easier and we, the users, won’t need to root our phones for such basic changes.

-Did we miss any options that allows Android users to change the fonts on their devices.
+Did we miss any options that allow Android users to change the fonts on their devices?
 If so, please do share your ideas with us, using the comments section below.